huxingyi/dust3d/docs/interface/menubar.rst

 Show Debug Dialog
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-This is for debug perpose only.
+This is for debug purpose only.
 It prints some useful information when debug.

 Help
 =====